 The heart of Fernie's vibrant community is the small but perfectly formed Historic Downtown.
+Scroll through the images above to view the many great experiences.

 Places to visit & things to see & do